The Invitation

 which will be held in Debrecen, Hungary, during July 26 – August 2, 2026.

 This international Summer School offers an interdisciplinary exploration of safe, sustainable, and resilient food systems through a One Health lens.
-Designed for BSc, MSc and PhD students, the programme covers food safety and food-borne diseases, water sanitation & health, food production animals, food waste reduction, by-product utilization and One Health challenges along the entire food chain.
-Participants will engage in lectures, case studies and hands-on laboratory and field workshops — including practical sessions on food by-product recovery — while gaining insight into global challenges shaping the future of food systems.
+Designed for BSc, MSc and PhD students, the programme covers food safety and food-borne diseases, water, sanitation & health, food production and animals, food waste reduction, by-product utilisation, and One Health challenges along the entire food chain.
+Participants will engage in lectures, case studies, and hands-on laboratory and field workshops — including practical sessions on food-by-product recovery — while gaining insight into global challenges shaping the future of food systems.
 The Summer School provides a unique opportunity to develop scientific skills, strengthen international collaboration and explore innovative solutions for healthier people, animals and environments.

 The Aims and Objectives